 Note that some IMAP clients may download and display the headers of emails before they download the email body.
 This can mean that the blacklist text may not be displayed correctly in the subject line with such clients.
 This is discussed further in the later section on anti-spam since the same problem can exist with flagging spam in the email subject line.

-The anti-spam feature of email filtering using IP policies must be explicitly enabled in the Email Control Profile object used with an IP policy.
+The anti-spam feature of email filtering using IP Policies must be explicitly enabled in the Email Control Profile object used with an IP policy.
 Once enabled, a score is calculated by adding together the sub-scores of the enabled anti-spam filters.
 The score is used in the following ways:If the total score is equal to or greater than the specified Tagging Threshold (the default value is 10) then an email is considered to be SPAM and tagged as such.

 For SMTP only, if the total score is equal to or greater than the specified Reject Threshold (the default value is 20) then an email is dropped.